AdobeDocs/experience-manager-cloud-service.en/help/security/best-practices-for-sling-service-user-mapping-and-service-user-definition.md

 * If its name indicates a total different intention that what you require.
 Picking it because it works can cause problems down the road as the feature team that owns a specific service may change the permissions and break your feature.

 ### Creating a Service User {#creating-a-service-user}

->[!NOTE]
->
->Creation of service users and the corresponding permission setup falls under mandatory RTC.

 After you verified that no existing service user in AEM is applicable for your use-case and the corresponding RTC issues have been approved you can go ahead and add the new user to the default content.
 Ideally a member of the extended security team is involved in the RTC voting, so please make sure you also involve the appropriate stakeholders.